 In layman’s terms, it means the MAF sensor is malfunctioning or failing to function period.
 The good news is that in most cases, the cause of this trouble code is often easy to diagnose.

-There are many reasons your vehicle may code P0101, and we’ll list them here for you.
+There are many reasons your vehicle may give a code P0101, and we’ll list them here for you.

 - The snorkel/boot on the MAF intake is torn, cracked or disconnected/loose.

-- MAF cannot maintain a vacuum seal (PCV valve stuck open, leaking/faulty intake gaskets, etc.)
+- MAF sensor cannot maintain a vacuum seal (PCV valve stuck open, vacuum leaks/faulty intake gaskets, etc.)

 - Air filter is clogged or installed improperly